Astro-Creep: 2000: Music and lyrics

 The album is much heavier than La Sexorcisto and has been called "white-trash-on-acid metal" by Stephen Thomas Erlewine of AllMusic.
-The band also down-tuned the guitars and bass to give it the darker sound that the songs required, going from standard E tuning to dropped C# (1.5 steps below standard E).
+The band also down-tuned the guitars and bass to give it the darker sound that the songs required, going from standard E tuning to dropped C# (3 semitones below E standard).

 Much of the lyrics are also darker and more disturbing than on the previous album, and are arranged more like twisted poetry than La Sexorcisto's pseudo-rap scores, dealing with murder, the undead, blasphemy, and satanic elements.

 As with the previous two albums, many of the songs feature snippets of dialogue from horror and cult films including The Omega Man, Shaft, The Haunting, The Curse of Frankenstein and To the Devil a Daughter.
 The titular refrain of "More Human Than Human" is taken from the 1982 film Blade Runner.

 Rob has said he favors this album to the previous one, stating, "I was never that happy with it [La Sexorcisto].
 In some respects, it was probably the best thing we could do at the time under the circumstances; and that this record was exactly what we wanted it to sound like."